Skip to calculator

 Effective Hourly Rate Required = Target Hourly Rate Billable Hours %

 Scope creep is when a project expands beyond original requirements without additional compensation.
-It's the #1 reason freelancers earn less than their hourly rate.
+It’s a common reason freelancers earn less than their target rate on fixed-fee work.

 Typical scope creep patterns:

-Each adds hours to the project.
-If you estimated 40 hours and scope creep adds 15 hours, you've reduced your effective hourly rate by 27%.
+Each change adds hours.
+If you estimated 40 hours and scope creep adds 15 hours, your effective hourly rate drops sharply unless your price includes a buffer or your contract includes change orders.

 Different clients require different amounts of communication: